kbgar24/jekyll-now/_posts/2017-11-17-JavaScript-Class-Instantiation-Patterns.md

 ```
 Functional classes are very easy to understand, as they take an object as an input, assign properties and methods to it, and then return that object.

-The problem with functional classes is each instance of the Class will have it's version of every method, which takes up more space in memory each time a new instance of that Class is created.
-This almost makes it difficult to change the methods for all instances in the Class.
+The potential problem with functional classes is that each instance of the Class will have it's own copy of every method, which takes up more space in memory each time a new instance of that Class is created.
+This also makes it more cumbersome to change class methods in the future, as all current instances would have to be manually updated to reflect the changed methods.

-Functional-shared
+The primary advantage of the Functional style is that it does not use the **this** keyword, which can be a source of confusion and misunderstanding for developers.
+This style is ideal for objects that either do not have methods, or that will not be instantiated many times.

-This seeks to relieve some of the drawbacks of the functional style, by storing all of the Class methods in one location:
+# Functional-Shared
 ```javascript
 // Constructor:
 const Car = (obj, location, speed) => {
   obj.location = 0;